basyura/send-to-chatgpt/README.md

 ## Troubleshooting

-- Context menu not showing: close/reopen the tab or reload the extension from chrome://extensions after loading `dist/`.
 - Nothing happens on click: ensure the page URL is `http/https` and not `localhost` or a private IP; see Known Limitations.
 - Options not saved: verify `chrome.storage` is available and try again; on some